claytondukes/dibo-api/docs/implementation/build_system_analysis.md

      - Work together mechanically

 3. **Essence Mapping**
-   - List all available essences by slot
+   - Use by_slot.json for slot availability
-   - Map which skills have essences in which slots
+   - Use by_skill.json for skill modifications
-   - Ensure chosen skills can utilize all 8 gear slots
+   - Use by_effect.json for effect types
    - Consider essence effect synergies

 ### 2.2 Build Optimization